My research interest focuses around HIV infection. Our projects are primarily clinically based but many of them have important laboratory components.

 Over the past few years I have participated in a number of clinical trials involving: a) Therapy of human immunodeficiency virus infection including nucleosides, non-nucleosides, protease inhibitors, fusion inhibitors, and integrase inhibitors; b) Management of complications of HIV therapy including lipid abnormalities, and lipodystrophy.

 Some studies are developed by pharmaceutical companies and we participate as one enrolling center in national and international multi-center trials.
 Other studies have been designed by myself and my collaborators and enrol patients in either our center alone or multi-center across Canada as part of the Canadian HIV Trials Network.
-My completion of a Masters degree in Clinical Epidemiology has aided me in the design and conduct of clinical trials.
-Currently I am the elected National Chair of the Scientific Steering Committee and Co-director of the Clinical Management Core of the Canadian HIV Trials Network.
+A Master s degree in Clinical Epidemiology has aided me in the design and conduct of clinical trials.
+I am the elected National Chair of the Scientific Steering Committee and Co-director of the Clinical Management Core of the Canadian HIV Trials Network.

-I also have interest in studies of HIV in women.
-In the past we have participated in studies evaluating the epidemiology and psychosocial issues affecting women living with HIV in Ontario.
-I was the Toronto Co-investigator of a multi-center Canadian study which evaluated the relationship between cervical abnormalities, human papilloma virus and the immunosuppression of HIV.
-I am now a Co-investigator of a multi-center trial evaluating the response of women and girls with HIV to the human papilloma virus vaccine.
-We are also involved in studies evaluating fertility desires of women living with HIV and in studies of the pharmacokinetics of antiretroviral drugs in women.
-Finally, we will be evaluating the role of switch strategies in dealing with the body fat redistribution of lipodystrophy in women.
+I have interest in studies of HIV in women.
+We have participated in studies evaluating the epidemiology and psychosocial issues affecting women living with HIV in Ontario.
+A previous multi-center Canadian study evaluated the relationship between cervical abnormalities, human papilloma virus and the immunosuppression of HIV.
+This paved the way to a multi-center trial evaluating the response of women and girls with HIV to the human papilloma virus vaccine.
+We also participate in studies evaluating fertility desires and pregnancy outcomes of women living with HIV.
+We have addressed issues related to the pharmacokinetics of antiretroviral drugs in women, and switch strategies for lipodystrophy in women.
+I co-chair the international workshop on HIV and women.

-Our more recent work focuses upon co-infection between HIV and other viral infections including hepatitis C, hepatitis B, and herpes simplex virus.
-We are participating in a large national Cohort evaluating the impact of HAART therapy on the outcomes of hepatitis C and liver disease.
-We are also evaluating the durability of the immune response to the hepatitis B vaccine in persons living with HIV and whether or not amnestic responses develop or whether or not boosters are required.
-Finally, our new work is exploring the role of herpes simplex virus in accelerating the course of HIV disease.
-Specifically we will be determining whether or not the rate of CD4 cont decline is increased in those with co-infection and whether or not co-intervention with anti-herpes therapy could defer the need for the initiation of HAART.
-In addition we will evaluate the impact of HAART on a symptomatic herpes simplex shedding in those co-infected with both viruses.
+Current work focuses upon co-infection between HIV and other viral infections including hepatitis C, hepatitis B, and herpes simplex virus.
+A large national cohort is evaluating the impact of HAART therapy on the outcomes of hepatitis C and liver disease.
+We assessed the durability of the immune response to the hepatitis B vaccine in persons living with HIV.
+We continue to explore the role of herpes simplex virus in accelerating the course of HIV disease.
+An ongoing international trial is designed to determine whether or not co-intervention with anti-herpes therapy could defer the need for the initiation of HAART.
+We are also addressing whether inflammatory markers influence HIV progression, and the relationship of these markers to HSV, and the comorbidities associated with aging in the HIV population.